 What Is A Telehealth Service Agreement?

-Just like any business that provides services, telehealth providers need a Service Agreement: a contract that sets out the terms and conditions between you and the clients receiving your services.
+Just like any business that provides professional services, telehealth providers require a Service Agreement—a contract that clearly sets out the terms and conditions between your business and the clients receiving your services.
+By 2025, with regulatory updates and technological advancements, these agreements are more important than ever.

-If you’re a telehealth business, a Telehealth Service Agreement is necessary for setting out the relationship between your business and your clients.
+If you operate a telehealth business, a Telehealth Service Agreement is essential for defining the relationship between your business and your clients, detailing your scope of services, fees, and responsibilities.

 Having a Telehealth Service Agreement typically:

-Moving from a traditional face-to-face practice to a completely online practice is exciting (and a little scary!).
-We know exactly how you feel.
+Transitioning from a traditional face-to-face practice to a fully online model is both exciting and, admittedly, a little daunting.
+We understand how challenging it can be to navigate these changes.

 What Else Do You Need?

-On top of your Telehealth Service Agreement, health service providers need a few other things as well — especially if you’re running your business through a website!
+In addition to your Telehealth Service Agreement, health service providers need several other legal documents, especially if you’re running your business online.

 Speak To A Lawyer